petrelharp/usc-qcb-2024/usc-qcb-2024.md

 Today, Kalapuya descendants are primarily citizens of the Confederated Tribes of Grand Ronde and the Confederated Tribes of Siletz Indians, and continue to make important contributions to their communities, to the UO, to Oregon, and to the world.

-. . .

-USC: on unceded Tongva land

 # What's an ARG?